Rochester railway station, Victoria

 Rochester railway station is located on the Deniliquin line in Victoria, Australia.
-It serves the town of Rochester, and opened on 19 September 1864.
+It serves the town of the same name, and opened on 19 September 1864.

 A disused goods shed is located opposite the platform.

 The disused Strathallan railway station is located between Rochester and Echuca.

 Platforms and services

 Rochester has one platform.
 It is served by V/Line Echuca line trains.